Documentation

 Session Auth API Reference

-User registration, login, session management, password reset, OAuth, and email verification
+User registration, login, session management, password reset, OAuth, MFA, and email verification

 Note on Authentication Methods